Methods of Financial Modelling – A Brief

 – Cashflow Statement.

-The majority of the companies utilize these three types of financial statements for representing their cost-revenue and also the balance sheet items.
-And when this type of financial model is developed, it should be appropriately classified under different sections for normalizing the company’s business so as to increase or decrease the revenue, cash flow, or margin earned by the company.
-This is basically used by banks and financial institutions for evaluating the historical and future performance of their corporate borrowers so as to ensure that they would be able to earn back the money lent, from such borrowers along with the applicable interest.
+The majority of the companies utilise these three types of financial statements to represent their cost-revenue and the balance sheet items.
+And when this type of financial model is developed, it should be appropriately classified under different sections to normalise the company’s business and adjust the revenue, cash flow, or margin earned by the company.
+Banks and financial institutions use this for evaluating the historical and future performance of their corporate borrowers to ensure that they will be able to earn back the money lent to such borrowers along with the applicable interest.

 Credit Rating Model